 3D-reconstruct, recognize objects, index geographically & by content,

 and more; (3) use imagery and derived semantics to power a range of

 Google platforms, data quality efforts, end-user products (eg, Google

 Maps & Google Earth) and emerging initiatives.

-- Scaled Street View to 75+ countries.
+- Scaled Street View to over 80 countries.
 In addition to being

 one of Google's best recognized brand assets, Street View